Claire Chandler

-Claire Chandler (born 1 June 1990) is an Australian politician who was elected as a Senator for Tasmania at the 2019 Australian federal election.
+Claire Chandler (born 1 June 1990) is an Australian politician who was elected as a Senator for Tasmania at the 2019 federal election.
 She is a member of the Liberal Party.

-Personal life
+Early life

 Chandler grew up in the Huon Valley and attended St Michael's Collegiate, a Hobart private school for girls.
-She studied Arts/Law at the University of Tasmania where her interest in politics was furthered.
+She studied Arts and Law at the University of Tasmania where her interest in politics was furthered.
 At university she was a member of the University of Tasmania Liberal Club where she met her future husband Chris Edwards.
 Chandler later joined the Young Liberals and served as both the Tasmanian Division President, and Federal President.

-Politics
+Career

 As Young Liberal President, Chandler led an internal review of the Tasmanian Division of the Liberal Party gender imbalance.
 Following the report, Chandler described the party's engagement with women as "sobering", but rejected the idea of gender quotas as a solution to fix the divide.

-Chandler stood as a candidate for the seat of Franklin at the 2018 Tasmanian state election.
-She was preselected in the second position on the Liberal Party's Senate ticket in Tasmania on 9 September 2018, and was elected to the Senate at the 2019 federal election, for a term beginning on 1 July 2019.
+Chandler stood as a candidate for the seat of Franklin at the 2018 Tasmanian state election but was unsuccessful.
+Following the state election, she was preselected in the second position on the Liberal Party's Senate ticket in Tasmania on 9 September 2018, and was elected to the Senate at the 2019 federal election, for a term beginning on 1 July 2019.
 At the time, aged 29, Chandler was Australia's youngest female senator.

 Political positions

-Chandler is a member of the National Right faction of the Liberal Party.
+Chandler is a member of the National Right faction of the Liberal Party, and has been described as a conservative.

-Chandler has been described as a conservative.
-She is a supporter of a conscience vote for members of parliament on euthanasia, but does not support any changes to the law as it currently stands in Tasmania.
-Chandler also campaigns against the use of anti-discrimination laws and tax-payer funds to suppress free speech by those she calls "the woke".
+Euthanasia

+In 2018, Chandler said that she did not support euthanasia, and did not support attempts to legalise it in Tasmania.
+However, she was a supporter of the Liberal Party position of it being a conscience vote in parliament.